-3.5.
+3.6.
 Proposals to Unicode

-Members of the MUFI group and other scholars have been co-ordinating a proposal to Unicode for a number of Medieval characters.
+Members of the MUFI group and other scholars have been co-ordinating proposals to Unicode for a number of Medieval characters.
 For reasons explained above, it does not contain any precomposed characters, nor any obviously variant letter forms, but it does contain many base characters.
-This proposal has been edited by Michael Everson and is available from the MUFI web site.
-A preliminary version of the proposal was sent to the Unicode Technical Committee on 2 August 2005 and the final version on 30 January 2006.
-In addition, David J. Perry, US, has prepared two proposals, one on Roman weight and monetary symbols and one on characters for classical Latin.
-The latter two proposals are available from the website Fonts For Scholars, http://www.scholarsfonts.net.
-For updates on all proposals, see the Unicode web site.

-These three proposals have now been accepted by Unicode and the characters have been added to v.
-5.1 of the Standard.
-For this reason, the present version of the MUFI character recommendation contains a large number of new characters in the ranges Combining Diacritical Marks Supplement, Latin Extended Additional, Supplemental Punctuation, Latin Extended-D and Ancient Symbols.
+Michael Everson (Ireland) and David J. Perry (U.S.) have been particularly active (and successful) in this work.
+Thanks to their proposals, version 3.0 (and the present version 4.0) of the MUFI character recommendation contain a large number of new, offically accepted characters in the ranges Combining Diacritical Marks Supplement, Latin Extended Additional, Supplemental Punctuation, Latin Extended-D and Ancient Symbols.